Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Hotfix for an error where the SAP data source was opened empty after an error

 ## 2.5.0.0 (20.10.2020)
-* Peakboard 1 preview, as well as update for Peakboard 1 boxes removed
+* Peakboard 1 preview, as well as update for Peakboard 1 Boxes removed
 * Peakboard Bridge removed from the update process
 * Added automatic restart if the Peakboard 2 Box application crashes
 * SharePoint data source permissions reduced